RISE Sleep Tracker

 • Older adults: 7 to 8 hours

-But as you can see, there’s a wide range in the recommendations for each age group.
+As you can see, there’s a wide range in the recommendations for each age group.
 And as one paper states, “there is no “magic number” for the ideal duration of sleep.”

-You may also temporarily need more sleep when you’re ill or recovering from intense exercise or a muscle injury.
+• You may also temporarily need more sleep when you’re ill or recovering from intense exercise or a muscle injury

-Using the RISE App
+Use the RISE App

 RISE works as a personal sleep calculator to tell you exactly how much sleep you need in hours and minutes.